weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy -H tcp://127.0.0.1:4243

-The proxy listens on port 12375, on all network interfaces.
+By default, the proxy listens on port 12375, on all network interfaces.
+This can be adjusted with the `-L` argument, e.g.

+    host1$ weave launch-proxy -L 127.0.0.1:9999

 All docker commands can be run via the proxy, so it is safe to globally adjust your `DOCKER_HOST` to point at the proxy, e.g.

     host1$ export DOCKER_HOST=tcp://localhost:12375
     host1$ docker ps